StakeGreen/ansible-playbook-cardano-stake-pool/README.md

 needed.

 ### Version control
-If you would like to keep your modified playbook also in version control it's possible create a private for of a public repo.
+If you would like to keep your modified playbook also in version control it's possible to create a private fork of a public repo.
 This [guide](https://junyonglee.me/github/How-to-make-forked-private-repository/) explains it clearly.
 That way you will be able to receive updates from our repository.
 Unfortunately Github doesn't support forking a public repository privately by default.